lmyers421/SeniorProject25-26/README.md

 Meeting 1, September 17:
 - Created Design Diagrams for Assignment 4
+- Compiled interview data about what people would want out of our application
 - Divided research topics amongst ourselves to talk about in the following meeting

 Meeting 2, September 24: